laemm-line/laemm-line/README.md

 # About me

-10+ years of experience as a Developer.
-Passionate about Software Architecture, Software Craftsmanship & Clean Code.
+10+ years of experience as a Software Developer / Architect.
+Passionate about Software Craftsmanship & Clean Code.

 # Technologies